-This means that when anything changes in the database, you know which formal documents contain the items that have changed, so you know which formal documents need to be re-issued.
+So when anything changes in the database, you know which formal documents contain the items that have changed, so you know which formal documents need to be reissued.
 The new versions of these formal documents are also recorded in the register.